vgsr/vgsr-entity/readme.txt

 = 2.0.0 =
 * Full rewrite of entity logic and entity metadata
 * Added Archived post status
-* Changed template for entity parent page to user archive.php
+* Changed template for entity parent page to use archive.php
 * Added integration with BuddyPress
-* Added support for Yoast SEO breadcrumbs
+* Added support for WordPress SEO

 = 1.0.2 =
 * Fixed bug in adjacency logic